EUMETSAT participates in multiple international activities in line with its strategy

 This ensures that EUMETSAT’s mandatory programmes and services continue to be relevant to the NMHS’ information and forecast services for the protection of life, property and the economy.

-EUMETSAT is equally active with its international cooperation activities, having agreements in place with the NMHS or space agencies of Canada, China, Japan, Korea, India and Russia, and the United States of America.
+EUMETSAT is equally active with its international cooperation activities, having agreements in place with the NMHS or space agencies of Canada, China, Japan, Korea, India and the United States of America.
+The cooperation with Russia was suspended in March 2022.

 In addition, EUMETSAT also serves as the Secretariat of the Coordination Group for Meteorological Satellites (CGMS).
 The group provides an international forum for the exchange of technical information on geostationary and polar-orbiting meteorological satellite systems and coordinates space-based and Earth observation activities in accordance with the requirements of the World Meteorological Organization’s (WMO) Integrated Global Observing System (WIGOS) and Vision for 2040.
 The CGMS, which meets annually, consists of representatives from operational meteorological and research satellite organisations, together with the WMO.